 If necessary, make sure that you set aside areas of your office for filing cabinets.
 This will help you easily organize and label your clients’ paperwork so that you can quickly access it when they call or drop by unannounced.
 Don’t be that person who wastes precious time and energy sifting through boxes and drawers in search of that essential piece of paper they thought they’d left in a “safe place.”

 5.)
 Keep It Simple

 Taking a minimalistic approach when designing your work office is the best approach.
-You definitely don’t want to go overboard with accessories and unnecessary furniture.
+Avoid cluttering the space with clunky accessories and unnecessary furniture.
 It’s important that your work space provides exactly what you need from it, a quiet and organized place for you to be productive.

 You should be sure to add a few accessories to your office to give it a comfortable and welcoming vibe to clients, as well as for yourself.
 Adding special accents can make all the difference to a room and can turn it from a boring empty space to a sophisticated and impressive work space.